Technologeek/react-assignment/README.md

 ## Installation requirements.

-This application is bootstrapped using [Create-React-App](https://github.com/facebook/create-react-app) uses [Json Server](https://github.com/typicode/json-server) for data persistance and [FireBase](https://firebase.google.com/) for authentication/session-management.
+This application is bootstrapped using [Create-React-App](https://github.com/facebook/create-react-app) uses [api-panda-backend]https://github.com/Technologeek/api-panda-backend) for data persistance and authentication/session-management.

-> Note : The project deployed live uses a back-end which is also deployed on AWS cloud.
-Meaning, the JSON-server is deployed on AWS instance which can be accessed both locally and on the live version.
-The EC2 Server URL is http://ec2-18-203-87-253.eu-west-1.compute.amazonaws.com:3000/users [Due to CORS & SSL browser policies, this had to be replaced.]
+> Note : The project deployed live uses a back-end which is also deployed on HEROKU cloud.
+Meaning, the backend-server is deployed on Heroku instance which can be accessed both locally and on the live version.
+The  Server URL is https://api-panda-backend-server.herokuapp.com/api/health

-The Live Project URL is : https://api-panda-75znvivjk.now.sh/ [Might Be Updated Later]
+The Live Project URL is : https://api-panda-hwaa94f1b.now.sh [Might Be Updated Later]

 To run the project locally,